zhutoutoutousan/A-study-note-as-a-beginner/study/language/roadmap.md

 - Duh
 ## French
 - Sunken cost fallacy, I already reached B1, why not study a bit more?
+- I've started gaining interest in the book *L'etranger*
+  - An important sociology terminology: **anomie** has come to my attention
+  - I want to know what **anomie** in action in the real life
+  - It seems this entity gaining interest in this book is suffering from the **anomie** mentioned above.
 ## German
 - I want to study in Germany...in a year or two
 - I love Arthur Schopenhauer